Here’s what you need to know about nursing home neglect. Learn how to spot signs of neglect, and what you can do to protect your loved one.

 As horrible as elder abuse can be, elder neglect can be just as dangerous.
 It can also be more difficult to spot.
 An abused nursing home resident may be able to point to specific incidents or behaviors that caused injuries.
 Neglect often does not have these clear incidents.
 Given the increased vulnerability of some elders to neglect, we must be vigilant for signs.

-This article will examine the types of elder neglect in United States nursing homes and how to spot it.
+This article will examine the types of elder neglect in nursing homes and how to spot it.
 We’ll also look at claims related to abuse and neglect, as well as different ways to pursue those claims.
 Though you may think you need to file a lawsuit to solve the problem, that’s not necessarily true.
-In some cases, though, it will be necessary.

 Types of Nursing Home Neglect